 MSc Climate Change

-The programme combines empirically-based climate and environmental science with state of the art modelling, specifically that concerned with understanding the impacts of climate change.
-The course seeks to place climate change within the context of broader anthropogenic environmental change, and social policy dimensions.
+The Programme combines empirically-based climate and environmental science with state of the art modelling, specifically that concerned with understanding the impacts of climate change.
+The Programme seeks to place climate change within the context of broader anthropogenic environmental change, and social policy dimensions.

-The UCL MSc in Climate Change provides an ideal foundation for PhD research, or for employment with a wide range of private industries, NGOs, government agencies and environmental consultancies.
+The Programme provides an ideal foundation for PhD research, or for employment with a wide range of private industries, NGOs, government agencies and environmental consultancies.

-All students take four core Climate Change modules in the first term and choose a further four modules from a range of options in the second term.
-Additionally, students undertake a piece of original research leading to a dissertation of up to 15,000 words (60 credits) with the support of an academic supervisor.
+The MSc Climate Change is completed over one year (calendar) full time.
+All students study four core modules in the first term (autumn) to build a solid knowledge about the fundamentals of climate science.
+In term two (spring) students take four advanced courses from a range of options.
+Students subsequently undertake a piece of original research leading to a dissertation of up to 15,000 words (60 credits) with the support of an academic supervisor.